locuslab/trellisnet/README.md

 | TrellisNet-LM | Word-Level Language Modeling | Penn Treebank (PTB) | [download (.pkl)](https://drive.google.com/file/d/1LZugAxuDUoYaybYLxVtSc8JMEOeNTxoL/view?usp=sharing) |
 | TrellisNet-LM | Character-Level Language Modeling | Penn Treebank (PTB) | [download (.pkl)](https://drive.google.com/file/d/15gx7BwLLmheDNNC709u2VDDcEWtf7EDg/view?usp=sharing) |

 To use the pre-trained weights, use the flag `--load_weight [.pkl PATH]` when starting the training script (e.g., you can just use the default `arg` parameters).
+You can use the flag `--eval` turn on the evaluation mode only.

 ## Usage